Seamless Multimodal Transportation Scheduling: State-Space Decomposition

 There are 492 paths in the depicted DD, corresponding to $|\mathcal{G}^d|$.
-This example suggests the advantages of a decision diagram-based approach, in that an exponentially sized set of solutions can be represented, compactly, in a small-sized diagram.
+This example suggests the advantages of a DD-based approach, in that an exponentially sized set of solutions can be represented, compactly, in a small-sized diagram.

 An additional note is in order.
 Consider the set of arcs directed between the nodes labeled 0 in the penultimate layers of the DD.
 Each arc represents group $\set{j^d_4}$, the singleton passenger traveling alone.
 There are three ways this can happen\textemdash the passenger arrives to $\terminal$ on the mass transit trip $c=1$, waits for 3 time units, and then boards a CV, or the passenger arrives to $\terminal$ on trip $c=2$, waits 0 or 1 time units, and then boards a CV.
 Should this group be selected as part of the solution, the selection of arc (and, therefore, mass transit trip and waiting time) will depend on the availability of CVs that can be restricted based on CV trips to destination $d$ and to other destinations in the system. \end{example}